Optimality theory: Markedness constraints

-Markedness constraints introduced by Prince & Smolensky (1993) include:
+Markedness constraints introduced by Prince and Smolensky (1993) include:

 Precise definitions in literature vary.
 Some constraints are sometimes used as a "cover constraint", standing in for a set of constraints that are not fully known or important.

 Some markedness constraints are context-free and others are context-sensitive.
 For example, *Vnasal states that vowels must not be nasal in any position and is thus context-free, whereas *VoralN states that vowels must not be oral when preceding a tautosyllabic nasal and is thus context-sensitive.